So you’ve cooked a sizeable piece of brisket, consumed a considerable amount for dinner and now you’re left with enough for a couple more dinners.

-Yet you have plenty of leftovers and want to try something a bit different, rather than just reheating and eating brisket the next day.
+Want to try something a bit different rather than just reheating and eating brisket for a couple of days?

 We will be keeping this fairly traditional, I say fairly as traditional Bolognese sauce does not normally have smoked brisket in it.
-It has a mixture of pork and beef mince and sometimes veal.
+It generally has a mixture of ground pork and beef and sometimes veal.

-When you already have a smoked brisket to use for this recipe, you can have the best Bolognese sauce in 4 to 6 hours, or if like me, you can push that to a 2 day slow cooked sauce that will knock your socks off.
+If you already have a smoked brisket to use for this recipe, you can knock out the best Bolognese sauce in 4 to 6 hours in your slow cooker, or if like me, you can push that to a 2 day slow cooked sauce that will knock your socks off.
 Keep reading to see why I like to push my sauce that bit extra.

 Firstly we need some cooked brisket